Rick and Morty – Pickle Rick Review

 Since Pickle Rick was revealed in promotional material, he quickly became a fan favorite, with fans waiting to see him in action.
 This week, their hopes were answered.

 After a couple of incidents at school, the Smith family have been ordered to go family therapy.
 To avoid going, Rick turns himself into a pickle, but his plans are foiled when he is accidentally washed into the sewers.
-Rick has to use all his ingenuity to get back get back home.
+Rick has to use all his ingenuity to get back home.

 "Pickle Rick" has some similarities to the season 2 episode "Big Trouble in Little Sanchez" - both episodes have Rick changing his form in some way, whilst some family members are going through therapy (in the season 2 episode it was Beth and Jerry going through extraterrestrial marriage counseling).
 Like Tiny Rick, Pickle Rick has become popular with fans, with both versions of the character having been printed on T-shirts.
 At their hearts, both characters are more excitable versions of Rick Sanchez.